Ninja Warrior - Watch This!

 Stage 1 - A High Standard

-Typically the stage with the most obstacles of the widest variety, Stage 1 is usually the most entertaining because, you not only get to see the most physically fit individuals, but the unique stars and strange characters that Japan has to offer.
+Typically the stage with the most obstacles of the widest variety, Stage 1 is usually the most entertaining because, you not only get to see the most physically fit individuals but the unique stars and strange characters that Japan has to offer.
 From comedians, to journalists, to men calling themselves Mr. Octopus (a 60+ year-old man who usually brings a live octopus with him), it doesn't matter who you are.
 If you want to take on the challenge of Stage 1, go for it!
 If you aren't a Ninja Warrior all-star, you probably won't make it past the first challenge, but it doesn't mean it's not worth rooting for an unlikely victory.

 That's the thing with the challenges though, they're all pretty difficult.
-Maybe one at time, with plenty of time to do them, a person like myself who only exercises every other day after work could do them.
+Maybe one at a time, with plenty of time to do them, a person like myself who only exercises every other day after work could do them.
 But you have to go through all of them in a very short amount of time before you can reach the victory button and move on to the next stage.
 As the show has progressed, more and more obstacles have been added to this stage to set the already high standard even higher.
 Since there are far too many obstacles that have been part of this stage to count, I won't mention all of them, but I'll share a few standouts that do a fair amount of eliminating.

 Rolling Log